Frequently Asked Questions

 Every decision of the Board is final.
 Questions of law and jurisdiction may be appealed to the Supreme Court.

 If you are selling or leasing your claim(s) you can also transfer (assign) your water use licence to the new owner.
 Both the present licence holder and the purchaser are required to sign declarations of agreement as part of the Assignment Application; this confirms that both parties are in agreement on the transfer of the water licence.

 Will the Board issue a water use licence for a placer operation if a water licence has already been issued to someone else for the same placer grants?

 The Board will consider an application that overlaps on grants where there is an existing water use licence; however, applicants must provide a letter of agreement with the existing Licensee and provide details/scheduling to show how the two operations will operate at the same time.
 With this information, the Board will make the final decision whether or not to approve the second licence.

 The authority to approve a Class 4 Mining Land Use Operating Plans for placer mining has been delegated to the Board.
-For all other Mining Land Use Operating Plan Approvals, contact Government of Yukon, Department of Energy, Mines and Resources.
+For all other Mining Land Use Operating Plan Approvals, contact Government of Yukon, Department of Energy, Minerals.

 Please review the Yukon Water Board Guidelines for Processing an Application for Emergency Amendment.
 The Waters Act allows the Board to dispense with the public notice period if the Board, with the consent of the Minister, declares that the amendment is required on an emergency basis.
 The legislation does not define "emergency" but the Board, however, has typically been reluctant to bypass the public consultation process and has defined an emergency as a sudden occurrence which requires immediate action.
 The Board has also typically expected Licensees to show that there will be an adverse environmental consequence if the application for amendment is not dealt with immediately.
 For further information or if you have any questions, please contact the Yukon Water Board.